sadiya9/sealevelpredictor/README.md

 # sealevelpredictor
-analyze a dataset of the global average sea level change since 1880.
-You will use the data to predict the sea level change through year 2050.
+analyze a dataset of the global average sea level change since 1880 and use the data to predict the sea level change through year 2050.